klaudiabartkowska/math-skills/README.md

-This program is used to calculate:
+This program is used to calculate: average, median, variance and standard deviation
-# Average
-# Median
-# Variance
-# Standard Deviation

 It reads from a file and print the result of each statistic mentioned above.
 Each new number must be on a new line and no spaces or special characters are allowed